 ‘RE is like the Tardis.
 Despite the small space it occupies in the curriculum, it is huge, encompassing nothing less than humanity’s most searching questions, its deepest hopes, the history of the world’s beliefs and their diverse manifestation in the modern world.’
 (NATRE)

-Delivery of RE is not always taught as a weekly lesson.
-It can also be through RE Days (whole school, key stage, phase, class) or any organisational arrangement between.
-Children and staff have indicated that larger blocks of RE teaching can have a more positive impact on learning, so this approach is encouraged.
-There is also some cross-curricular coverage of RE including teaching through other subjects, whole school events, assemblies and collective worship.
+Delivery of RE is usually taught as a weekly lesson, however it can also be through larger blocks of time when it is felt this would be more effective.
+There is also some cross-curricular coverage of RE including teaching through other subjects, whole school events, assemblies, and collective worship.

 You can read our RE Policy on our policies page here.